-The LTF community and school atmosphere is nothing short of awesome!
-No other word to describe it, the school is more like an extended family where we can talk about anything!
+The LTF community and flight school atmosphere is nothing short of awesome!
+No other word to describe it, the flight school is more like an extended family where we can talk about anything!
 Even about topics that aren’t aviation-related.
 On the ground, everyone, including the Chief Flying Instructor, is good mates who share experiences and thoughts with each other openly and freely.
 Instructors and classmates are always happy and willing to help anyone in need, and of course, we share that same passion for aircraft and aviation.

-When will I go solo?
+When will I go first solo?

 Currently, the first solo is just around the corner as we are refining circuits and circuit emergencies such as flapless and glide approaches, the instructor will slowly let everything go and everything will be under your total control.
 The rule is, if the instructor is quiet (or if he ends up doing a little dance after you totally aced that flapless approach), you’re close to solo.

 Solo flights are conducted out of Tooradin for now, a small private airfield to the southern boundary of the Moorabbin training area with one real operational runway.
 Until LTF receives the solo exemption, all solos will be conducted out of Tooradin.